 The blades can generally be removed by sliding a latch, squeezing a pair of tabs, or pushing a clip in.
 You might need to use a bit of force, but don't overdo it.

 With the clips released the blades will either pull off, or (in the case of hooked arms) the wiper needs to be slid down the wiper arm to free it from the hook.

 When the wiper is separated from the arm take care not to allow the arm to snap back towards the windscreen.
 The spring action is very strong, and it's likely to chip or crack your screen.

 Most wiper kits come with the correct attachment specifically for your car and others contain a range of fitting solutions.
 Ascertain what's currently on there and replace like-for-like.

-Refitting, as they say, is the reverse of removal, just take note how they come off particularly if you have hooked wiper arms, as it can appear to be a little confusing.
+Refitting, as they say, is the reverse of removal.
+Just take note of how they come off, particularly if you have hooked wiper arms, as it can appear to be a little confusing.

 How to change your wiper blades

 - Lift the arm from the screen and press the central lever to release the wiper blade from the arm